 When you move into a rental apartment, you must sign a written lease agreement with the landlord.
 The lease can be a fixed-term or an indefinite one.
 A fixed-term lease is always valid for a certain period of time, for example for a year.
 It ends automatically, but it cannot usually be terminated in the middle of a contract.
 The lease, which is valid until further notice, continues until terminated by the resident or by the landlord.
 If the resident terminates the contract, the notice period is one month.
 If the owner of the apartment terminates the contract, the notice period is 3-6 months.

 Notification of change of address

 When you move into a new apartment, be sure to make a notification of change of address.
 You can make this notification no earlier than one month before the date of the move, but no later than one week after the move.
-The move must always be reported to the Finnish Digital Agency.
-You can make a notification:
+The move must always be reported to the Digital and Population Data Services Agency.
+You can make the notification:

-- By internet to the Post Office or the Finnish Digital Agency: https://www.posti.fi/changeaddress/
+- Online to the Post Office or the Finnish Digital Agency: https://www.posti.fi/changeaddress/

-- Or by using a paper form, that you can get from the post office or from the service point of the Finnish Digital Agency
+- Or by using a paper form, that you can get from the post office or from the service point of the Digital and Population Data Services Agency

 - If you live in an apartment house or in a row house remember always to inform the house manager of your move.

 If you have a low income you can apply for a housing allowance from Kela.
 Many Kela benefits can be applied for on-line here:

 Rental Security Deposit

 You will usually need to pay a rental security deposit before you can move in to your new apartment.
 The rental security deposit means that the tenant pays the landlord an additional amount of money in advance, which is usually equivalent to the cost of the rent for one or two months.
 You will get your money back when you move out, on the condition that the apartment is clean and in good condition and that you have paid your rent on time.
 If the resident does not pay his/her rent or damages the apartment, the landlord has the right to keep the rental security deposit.